-• Low risk.
-Any new common guidance, standards or training requirements developed as a result of the strategy could influence procurement across the sector (where not bound to Scottish Government procurement policy) and exclude some existing suppliers who cannot meet them.
+Possibly in the short-term, but low risk.
+Any new common guidance, standards or training requirements recommended in the strategy could influence procurement across the sector (where not bound to Scottish Government procurement policy) and exclude some existing suppliers who can't meet them.
 However, this risk is low as the sector would also be looking to support the corresponding upskilling and transition in the sector to meet these requirements.
-During the consultation, respondents felt there were likely to be increased opportunities for local suppliers given the focus on communities and regional skills, though acknowledged further work is required on the specific delivery details.